 To assist the sport sector in dealing with the implementation of GDPR, the Sport and Recreation Alliance have been commissioned by Sport England to produce a GDPR toolkit.
 This includes helpful information, resources and templates (including guidance notes) to assist sports organisations to ensure they are compliant, and these are categorised to be relevant for organisations of different size.
 We recommend that all clubs and county associations access the relevant 'club' and 'regional' sections of the toolkit to ensure that they are compliant.

-COVID-19 Track and Trace
+COVID-19 Test and Trace

-- A record of all visitors to the premises will need to be kept (including staff and volunteers).
+- A secure record of all visitors to the premises needs to be kept (including staff and volunteers).
 Clubs/venues should choose the data collection method most appropriate for their needs (considering the protection of individuals' personal data and the risk of transmission through physical contact), but we have provided a template contact register which can be adapted to club/venue needs.
 A record of ALL visitors is required, so data from automated access systems may be insufficient.

 - Since personal data is being collected/processed for a new purpose, and the basis for this processing will be of 'Legitimate Interest', clubs/venues will need to carry out a Legitimate Interest Assessment (LIA).
 We have provided the ICO's template LIA which also includes guidance on how to complete each section.